 The first feature you need to consider is the solar panel size and suitability.
 For Australia, which is in the Southern hemisphere, it’s best to put all solar panels in a north-facing position.
 So, pick a size for your roof that fits this requirement.

 While you can face your residential solar panels towards the West or East, you want to get the optimal position for solar power.
-The dimensions of your solar panels should fit the side of the roof where you will do the solar installation.
+The dimensions of your panels should fit the side of the roof where you will do the solar installation.

 You want to make sure you have solar panel experts that can help you assess this problem.